typeable/octopod/README.md

    <a href="https://github.com/typeable/octopod/actions?query=workflow%3ADocumentation+branch%3Amaster"><img src="https://github.com/typeable/octopod/workflows/Documentation/badge.svg?branch=master" alt="Documentation"></a>
 </p>

-_Octopod_ is a fully open-source self-service portal which empowers your team to leverage the full power of Kubernetes without the need for technical expertise.
+_Octopod_ is a fully open-source self-service portal which empowers your team to leverage the full power of Helm without the need for technical expertise.

-Octopod is a way for you to provide a simple interface for managing instances of a service in your Kubernetes cluster.
+Octopod is a way for you to provide a self-service portal for managing instances of a service in your cluster.
 Anything you can describe in a Helm Chart, any member of team can deploy.
 No matter how complex the deployment process is.

 The recipe is simple: you provide a url to your Helm repo, Octopod then automatically extracts the possible configuration that the Chart can have, and automatically manages the lifecycle of the services.
 What users see is just a simple web interface: